mrphysics-bonn/python-ismrmrd-reco/README.md

 The relevant files for reconstruction are placed in subfolders:

 - "example_data": Contains raw datasets from a real MR scanner and from simulation with JEMRIS [3], that can be reconstructed with the pipeline.
 - "example_sequences": Contains the Pulseq sequence files, raw data was acquired with, as well as the source code for Python/PyPulseq sequences (incl.
-ISMRMRD [4] metadata creation) and XML files for JEMRIS sequences
+MRD [4] metadata creation) and XML files for JEMRIS sequences
-- "dependency": Contains reconstruction dependencies, mainly the ISMRMRD [4] metadata files
+- "dependency": Contains reconstruction dependencies, mainly the MRD metadata files
 - "recon": Contains reconstructed images in hdf5 file.

 The non-Cartesian example data provided in this repository was acquired with a spiral sequence and the reconstruction uses the GIRF predicted [5] spiral k-space trajectory.